Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-CloudDatabase.md

 Disadvantages
 * This is only implemented for some examples
-* This cannot be applied to Cloud services (or other databases outside of the Kubernetes cluster)
+* This cannot be applied to Cloud services (or any other database outside of the Kubernetes cluster)

 ### Not Managed by Bexhoma